-The instruction set, also called instruction set architecture (ISA), is a part of the computer that pertains to programming, which is basically machine language.
+The instruction set, also called instruction set architecture (ISA), is part of a computer that pertains to programming, which is basically machine language.
 The instruction set provides commands to the processor, to tell it what it needs to do.
-The instruction set consists of multiple pieces, including addressing modes, instructions, native data types, registers, memory architecture, interrupt, and exception handling, and external I/O.
+The instruction set consists of addressing modes, instructions, native data types, registers, memory architecture, interrupt, and exception handling, and external I/O.

 Examples of instruction set